studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

      One of the possible causes is rickets (vitamin D deficiency due to diet, insufficient UV exposure or renal insufficiency).
      The consequences are limb pain, immobilization due to pain, skeletal deformities in the spine (scoliosis[^26], kyphosis[^27]), knock knees and bow legs.
    - _Osteoporosis_ (_osteoporosis_): many forms of decrease in bone mass.
-     Menopausal women (postmenopausal osteoporosis due to estrogen deficiency) and the elderly (senile osteoporosis due to lack of exercise) are particularly at risk.
+     Menopausal women (postmenopausal osteoporosis due to estrogen deficiency) and older people (senile osteoporosis due to lack of exercise) are particularly at risk.
      Hereditary factors may also play a role.
      The effects are increased fragility of bones (vertebrae, femoral neck), spontaneous fractures, pain, kyphosis[^27].
    - _Osteosclerosis_ (_osteosclerosis_): compaction of bone substance leading to a reduction in elasticity and thus increased risk of fracture.